 Holidays at the Hotels of the Disneyland Resort

 Be sure to stop by the gingerbread house in the lobby of Disney’s Grand Californian Hotel & Spa.
-The exterior of the gingerbread house resembles the outside of the hotel and stands seven feet tall!
+The exterior of the gingerbread house resembles the outside of the hotel and stands nine feet tall!
+This year it will also feature Chip ‘n’ Dale in the same pjs theywear to the Mickey’s Holiday Pajama Party Breakfast at Storytellers Cafe inside of the hotel.

 If you are staying at any of the Disneyland Resort properties this season take time to check out their holiday displays, entertainment offerings, and special holiday menus.
-Disneyland Hotel features a retro theme with silver trees and bright colors while Disney’s Paradise Pier Hotel has an underwater-theme Christmas tree with fish ornaments.
+Disneyland Hotel features a retro theme with silver trees and bright colors.

 Lead photo by Disneyland Resort.